• Inception

 2019

-Families are able to make an appointment to come to our center and receive consultation and instruction on how to use assistive technology.
-AT includes devices, software, or equipment purposefully chosen to help children with reading disabilities complete academic and everyday tasks.
+Families are able to make an appointment to receive consultation and instruction on how to use assistive technology to support reading and writing.
 This facilitates students’ full participation in academic instruction and allows them to demonstrate their learning in equitable ways.
+These consultations have since expanded to include all caregiver support requests.

 • Launch of Dyslexia Specialist Endorsement Program